Adult Formation and Programs

 This small group explores a passage from the Universal Christ.
 We draw from personal experience to see the Universal Christ in our lives and in the world around us.

 Lectionary Bible Study

-The Lectionary Bible Study meets weekly throughout the year.
+The Lectionary Bible Study meets weekly throughout the year on Tuesday mornings from 10:30 am – Noon in the EfM room.
 The study and discussion focuses on the upcoming Sunday Scriptures readings.
 No preparation necessary.
+A little biblical history, a little personal story, a little coffee and kind-hearted jesting — you never know what will come up for discussion in this lively group, but it is always edifying and thought-provoking.
 Join us any week you are able.

 The Coffee Club: A Men’s Bible Study

 The Coffee Club is a weekly Bible study for St. Paul’s men focusing on the upcoming gospel reading for Sunday.
 We meet each Wednesday morning from 6:45-7:45 in the Barnabas Conference Room.
 Our time together centers around God’s holy Word and how it shapes and affects our lives today.
 No pre-reading is necessary and the conversation changes week to week.
 All are welcome.